 -Former pianist and arranger for the 50-year old Cuban charanga band Orquesta Broadway, Mayor’s arrangements and piano-playing are featured on the band’s forty-year celebration CD, and his piano playing and arrangements were featured in their 50th anniversary concert at Lincoln Center.

 -As an educator, Mayor held the position of Performing Arts, Jazz and Colombian Music Coordinator at the Harbor Conservatory in Harlem until 2016, where he served as the Harbor’s representative to the Berklee City Network, a certified “Pulse” instructor, and was on the national Berklee Summit committee which organized the national Berklee City Network conference in NYC in 2015.
 Pablo is currently working on a project in conjunction with Berklee City Network’s Pulse Latino program, writing and producing music to teach students how to learn Latin American styles.
-He has been training teachers in Colombia, and will be traveling to various countries in South America including Chile in January.
+He has and will be training teachers in Colombia, Chile, Mexico, and other countries in South America.
 His highly acclaimed Latin ensemble was featured at the Berklee City Network Summit in NYC in November 2015.
 As Latin jazz ensemble director and Latin piano professor, he worked educating the Harlem community (adults and youth) for over 16 years.
 He is co-founder, co-artistic director, and musical director of Folklore Urbano’s program Cumbia for Kids and Cumbia for All and is co-director of Turtle Bay Music School’s annual Colombian music and dance residency at multiple schools in NYC, with whom he also has worked teaching composition in their Saturday Music Program.
 Mr. Mayor worked closely for many years with the Center for Traditional Music and Dance, co-founder of its Community Cultural Initiative project FolkColombia-Música y Danza and co-producer of FolkColombia en el Parque.
 He has been a part of Carnegie Hall’s Musical Connections and Neighborhood Concerts programs, and has taught jazz arranging at the Brooklyn-Queens Conservatory.
 Mr. Mayor has produced and arranged for musicians, such as Totó La Momposina and Armando Manzanero, in Dallas, New York, Colombia, Chicago, and Mexico.